 Gouk Tae Kim is a STS (Science, Technology and Society) program research fellow at Harvard Kennedy School.
 He has been working on his Ph.D.
 (ABD) in Science and Technology Studies at Virginia Tech since 2005.
 His current research interests include STI (Science, Technology & Innovation) Policy and Management, R&D Evaluation, Engineering Education, Global Policy Studies, and Science & Technology in Society.
 He earned his MSPP and MSIA degrees from Georgia Tech in 2004 and 2005, respectively, and MA in Public Administration fromYonseiUniversity,Seoul,South Korea, in 1999.

-Christopher Kirchhoff serves in Washington, D.C. and Baghdad, Iraq as the lead writer on a comprehensive study of Iraq reconstruction by the Special Inspector General for Iraq Reconstruction, an independent, Congressionally mandated office under the Department of Defense and State.
-He is on leave from his doctoral program at the Faculty of Social & Political Sciences, Cambridge University, where he was elected to the inaugural class of Bill and Melinda Gates Cambridge Scholars, Cambridge's equivalent to the Rhodes scheme.
+Christopher Kirchhoff currently is a partner at Defense Innovation Unit Experimental in Silicon Valley.
+He recently served in Washington, D.C. and Baghdad, Iraq as the lead writer on a comprehensive study of Iraq reconstruction by the Special Inspector General for Iraq Reconstruction, an independent, Congressionally mandated office under the Department of Defense and State.
 During the Space Shuttle Columbia investigation he served as Editor of the investigation report and has also worked as an aide and speechwriter to several public officials, including the Presidential Science Advisor, and on a Senate and Presidential campaign.
 Kirchhoff holds an A.B. in History & Science from Harvard College Magna Cum Laude with highest honors, and an M.Phil in Politics from Cambridge University.
 A champion cross country and track runner, Kirchhoff received the 1996 Wendy's High School Heisman, an award for the nation's top prep scholar athlete.
 An avid traveler, he has backpacked in over 30 countries, including a trek from Moscow to Singapore overland.

-Myanna Lahsen is Associate Researcher in the Earth System Science Center in the Brazilian National Institute of Space Research (INPE) and also affiliated with the the Center for Science and Technology Policy Research at University of Colorado.
-Her research examines environmental politics and the science-policy interface in the United States and Brazil, with a focus on climate change, sustainability and the Brazilian Amazon.
+Myanna Lahsen is Senior Researcher in the Earth System Science Center in the Brazilian National Institute of Space Research (INPE) and also affiliated with the the Center for Science and Technology Policy Research at University of Colorado.
+She worked with the Harvard STS Program in 2001-2002.
+Her research examines environmental politics and the science-policy interface in the United States and Brazil, with a focus on climate change, sustainability, and the Brazilian Amazon.

 Brice Laurent is a graduate student at the 'Corps des Mines' in Paris and employed by the French state ministry of industry.
 He has previously studied the role of consulting companies in industrial research and works now on nanotechnology and public policy, with a special interest on public engagement.
 He is interested in the ways public approaches are framed in the US and France.